MantisAnalytics/DAR/README.md

 ## Setup and Installation

+### Service Account Permissions

+The application uses a Google Cloud service account with the following roles:

+- **BigQuery Connection User**
+  Allows the service account to use and manage BigQuery connections.

+- **BigQuery Data Viewer**
+  Grants read-only access to BigQuery datasets, tables, and views.

+- **BigQuery Job User**
+  Allows the service account to run BigQuery jobs (queries, exports, loads, etc.).

+- **Vertex AI User**
+  Grants permissions to interact with Vertex AI resources such as models, endpoints, and pipelines.

+These permissions are the minimum required for the application to query data from BigQuery and use Vertex AI for model operations.

 ### Prerequisites

 *   **Google Cloud Account:** You need a Google Cloud account with BigQuery and Vertex enabled.